 While the above mentioned advice is important to consider, what is even more important is that you combine your job hunt with your own personal interests.
 Looking for a job is a job in itself and therefore combining the things you love to do along with searching for a job is definitely required.

 Remember that you are in control of your future and you can make your dreams into reality – as cliché as that may sound, it is true.
 However, there are two very important rules to follow; one – you must stay positive, and two – be patient.

 I have personally done a combination of things written in this blog and am now working in the marketing department of a global company.
 The unemployment days may seem endless, but with the right attitude you can embark on your chosen career path before you even know it.

 If you have any questions for Danielle you can find her on Twitter @DFurbert.

-Guest Post written by Sachin Shah, Director of International at www.SimplyHired.co.uk
+By Sachin Shah, Director of International at www.SimplyHired.co.uk

 Recent graduates are often faced with this problem: you need experience to get a job, but you need a job to get experience.
 Getting your CV to stand out from the hundreds of other graduates is challenging with little to no work experience under your belt.
 To compete, you’ll need to show a future employer what you have that the others don’t.

 You may have more experience than you think.
 Making a list of everything you have done and what you learnt from each activity is an excellent way to remind yourself about the amount of transferable skills you have.
 Your CV needs to be professional as a graduate, but coursework, volunteer opportunities, summer jobs and even involvement in extra-curricular activities can show what skills you already hold; even singing in your university choir can give you some great transferable skills.
 Here are four ways to identify your transferable skills and build out your CV!

 If you took part in research as part of your degree at university and it‘s relevant to the job you’re looking for, include this on your CV.
 You may not have hands on experience, but your research will show that you have background knowledge that other applicants may not.